earthly/website/blog/_posts/2022-12-09-k8cluster-mnging-blding-Kubeadm.md

 sudo systemctl daemon-reload && sudo systemctl restart docker
 ~~~

-## Installing kubeadm, kubelet, and kubectl
+## Installing Kubeadm, Kubelet, and Kubectl

 After setting up Docker and configuring the cgroup driver, you should install kubeadm, kubectl, and kubelet from the official Kubernetes package repository.
 To do so, follow along with the steps outlined in this section.